WordPress-Satkhira-Community/bot-traffic-shield/readme.txt

 * Custom User-Agent blocking

 == Upgrade Notice ==

+= 1.0.4 =
+Major update!
+Clear log button added.
+Recommended for all users.

 = 1.0.3 =
 Major update!
 New pagination system for easier log browsing and CSV export feature for data analysis.
 Enhanced admin interface and improved performance.
 Recommended for all users.